Achievement

 • Teach students about the planet, climate change, and the impact of their personal choices.

 • Walk the walk and take steps toward making your district more environmentally friendly.
-(Consider upping your recycling game, conserving water and electricity, or encouraging staff members to cycle to work.)
+(Consider upping your recycling game, conserving water and electricity, or encouraging staff members to walk or bike to work.)

 • The average American child spends 4 to 7 minutes a day in unstructured, outdoor play.
 In contrast, kids spend over 7 hours a day in front of a screen.
 Give students time to get outside and enjoy the planet!